 The Blaenavon Industrial Landscape is an important place of study of the Industrial Revolution and is an ideal venue for schools studying changes in people’s daily lives in the 19th century and changes that happened in Wales, Britain and the wider world between 1760 and 1914.
 It is also an excellent case-study for students of urban decline and economic regeneration.

-The Blaenavon World Heritage Site now boasts three visitor attractions which offer full-time, dedicated educational services to schools, colleges and adult learners – Blaenavon World Heritage Centre, Blaenavon Ironworks and Big Pit: National Coal Museum.
+The Blaenavon World Heritage Site now boasts three visitor attractions which offer full-time, dedicated educational services:

-Blaenavon Ironworks, the setting of the BBC television series Coal House and Coal House at War, is the most significant historical feature within the Blaenavon Industrial Landscape.
-Today you can view the extensive remains of the blast furnaces, cast houses and iconic water-balance tower.
-Within the site, a fascinating insight into the social history during the Industrial Revolution can be seen in the reconstructed company ‘truck’ shop, 19th century workers’ cottages, and of course, the Coal House cottages.
+Blaenavon Ironworks is the most significant historical feature within the Blaenavon Industrial Landscape.
+Today you can view the extensive remains of the blast furnaces, cast houses and iconic water-balance tower, and gain a fascinating insight into the social history of the Industrial Revolution at the reconstructed company ‘truck’ shop, 19th century workers’ cottages and the newly interpreted cast houses.

 Adult learners are offered a range of courses covering local history, archaeology and the natural environment.
 Through our volunteer ranger programme, adults can also gain new skills and take advantage of training opportunities.